SYalouz/VQA_CV_BoseHubbard/README.md

 # VQA_CV_BoseHubbard

 We give here a sample python code for the simulation of a Variational Quantum Algorithm (VQA) to encode a strongly correlated many-bosons wavefunction on a continuous-Variable photonic device.
-The targeted problem is here to encode ground state of the attractive Bose-Hubbard model.
+Here, the targeted problem is the ground state of the attractive Bose-Hubbard model.

 The code is based on two important sections: